 In order to become a licensed CPA in Idaho, you first must complete the equivalent of one year of full-time work providing services that are related to the accounting field.
 Acceptable services include tax advice, accounting, auditing, learning accounting technology systems, and advisory services in management or finance.
 These work as review of tasks you learned to pass the CPA exam.
 If the work is part-time, 2,000 hours are required.
 All qualifying work experience must be completed in a period that spans 36 months or less.
-None of the work to be included can be more than ten years prior to the date of your application for licensure, and your work experience must be certified by someone who held a current, active license as a CPA during the time you gained your experience.
+None of the work to be included can be more than ten years prior to the date of your application for licensure, and your work experience must be certified by someone who held a current, active license as a certified public accountant during the time you gained your experience.

+In most states before becoming a CPA, you will need to fulfill an ethics exam.
+According to the boards of accountancy, you are required to take and pass the ethics exam in Idaho.
 CPA licensing in Idaho is the responsibility of the Idaho State Board of Accountancy.
 This board requires the successful completion of the AICPA ethics course.
 You can order the course and its exam directly from the online store maintained by the Association of International Certified Professional Accountants, or "AICPA."
 Notify AICPA to submit your test score to the Board.

 If you did not have 150 semester hours of college-level education when you took the CPA exam, you must take enough upper-level or graduate-level courses to reach that total.
 Credits earned for taking the ethics course mentioned above do not count as part of the total hours.
 In completing the 150 hours of education, you must earn one of the following:

 - Graduate degree with strong focus on accounting, awarded by an institution or program that holds accreditation from a Board-approved agency.